pioneo/product-asap/README.md

 ## Requirements
  - Java 8 or newer (Note that a full JDK needs to be installed, not just a JRE).
  - The current version of the ASaP-IDE is based on an 64-bit Eclipse, so it's recommended to install a 64-bit JDK.
- - For more information on basic Eclipse installation issues, visit [Eclipsepedia - the Eclipse.org Wiki] (https://wiki.eclipse.org/Eclipse/Installation).
+ - For more information on basic Eclipse installation issues, visit [Eclipsepedia] (https://wiki.eclipse.org/Eclipse/Installation).

 ## Installation